pragmatic-fermat/cubic-bbr/lab-python/README.md

-Analyse avec python
+# Analyse avec python

+Ce script a été construit autour du pcap assignement2.pcap afin de répondre aux questions suivantes :

-QUestions :
+Questions :
 a)  Count the number of TCP flows initiated from the sender
 b) For each TCP flow
    - For the first 2 transactions after the TCP connection is set up (from sender to receiver), get the values of the Sequence number, Ack number, and Receive Window size.
 Explain these values.